hdShang/arxiv-daily/docs/cs-RO/2025-09-16/papers/250912714v1-moirétac-a-dual-mode-visuotactile-sensor-for-multidimensional-percep.md

 ---
 layout: default
-title: MoiréTac: A Dual-Mode Visuotactile Sensor for Multidimensional Perception Using Moiré Pattern Amplification
+title: "MoiréTac: A Dual-Mode Visuotactile Sensor for Multidimensional Perception Using Moiré Pattern Amplification"
 ---

 # MoiréTac: A Dual-Mode Visuotactile Sensor for Multidimensional Perception Using Moiré Pattern Amplification